June 5, 2025

 This isn’t an exhaustive list, but having these documents prepared and ready to go will give you a fantastic head start:

-• A really detailed business plan and a thorough feasibility study (this shows them you’ve really done your homework!)
+• A detailed business plan and a thorough feasibility study (this shows them you’ve really done your homework!)

 • Passport copies and visas for your shareholders and key managers.